Skip to main content

 Q: What happens when I delete a tag?

-A: Deleting a tag removes all tag links (M Tag Link records) connecting it to documents, but does not delete the documents themselves.
+A: Deleting a tag removes all connections between it and your documents, but does not delete the documents themselves.
 This action cannot be undone, so be careful when deleting tags.

 Q: Can I use tags for reporting and analytics?